 If I’m telling you about my own healing journey, it’s because I want you to know that you’re not alone and that compassion fatigue is not something to be ashamed of; it’s actually very common.

 A lot of people suffer from it without knowing.
 We all give care to someone, whether because it’s our job or because we have dependents to take care of.
 The thing is that you don’t even need to experience trauma directly to be affected by it – it’s called secondary traumatic stress.

 Today, I’m proud to help people get back on track with their lives.
-I do this by counselling individuals one-on-one and by giving workshops and talks on the topic.
-Over the years, I’ve spoken to more than 200 groups and helped hundreds of individuals tackle compassion fatigue, burnout and vicarious trauma.
+I do this by counselling individuals one-on-one and by giving workshops and presentations on the topic.
+Over the years, I’ve spoken to more than 600 groups and helped hundreds of individuals tackle compassion fatigue, burnout and vicarious trauma.

 Taking care of yourself is much more than relaxing in a warm bubble bath.

 It takes time, effort and determination.
 And by seeking professional help,